Affiliate links on Android Authority may earn us a commission. Learn more.

 OnePlus 7: The divide

-With the unbridled success of the OnePlus 6 and 6T, all eyes in the industry were on OnePlus for the inevitable launch of the OnePlus 7 series.
+The OnePlus 6 and 6T were incredibly successful.
+All eyes in the industry were on OnePlus for the inevitable launch of the OnePlus 7 series.
 It was no secret that the company was steadily increasing the entry-level price of its devices.
 Would the company keep that trend going and release a phone twice as expensive as the OnePlus One just five years after its debut?

 It turns out the answer to that question is both yes and no. That’s because OnePlus, for the first time, released two different versions of its flagship: the OnePlus 7 and the OnePlus 7 Pro.
-The OnePlus 7’s price stayed under $600, preventing it from doubling the price of the OnePlus One.
+The OnePlus 7’s price stayed under $600, preventing it from doubling the cost of the OnePlus One.
 The Pro variant, though, flew past the $600 mark, allowing the company to have its cake and eat it, too.

 OnePlus 7 fast facts: